L53317/Simultaneous_calibration_localization/README.md

 # Global self-calibration for UWB
 ## Global self-calibration for UWB anchor positions with Lidar and UWB
-An implementation for UWB anchor positions global self-calibration with Lidar using a `modified-A-LOAM` and UWB localization with a high-order regularization method.
+An implementation for UWB anchor positions global self-calibration with Lidar using a `modified-A-LOAM` and UWB localization with a regularization method.

 **Update** [Liu](https://github.com/L53317)